Canada Soccer Media and Entertainment: James Johnson and the Transformation to a New Era

 CSB Era: Contracts, Protests, and Player Frustration

-“I think we are moving in the right direction and obviously here in Canada, some massive steps have been made,” said former CanWNT captain and all-time leading goalscorer Christine Sinclair, highlighting glimmers of hope amid lingering frustrations.
+“I think we are moving in the right direction and obviously here in Canada, some massive steps have been made,” said former CanWNT captain and all-time leading goalscorer Christine Sinclair.

 Former CanWNT captain, Christine Sinclair speaking at pre-FIFA World Cup event in Toronto